rubycoifman/softnet-java/docs/client-platform-events/sections/implementing-event-handlers.md

 ## 13.2.
 Implementing event handlers

 Here you follow the same approach as when implementing service event handlers.
-If the handler has a parameter of type <span class="datatype">ClientEndpointEvent</span>, the updated objects that caused the event to be raised can only be retrieved from the endpoint.
+If the handler has a parameter of type <span class="datatype">ClientEndpointEvent</span>, the updated object that caused an event to be raised can only be retrieved from the endpoint.
 To get the endpoint, call <span class="method">getEndpoint</span> on the handler’s parameter 'e'.
 The method has the following signature:
 ```java
 public ClientEndpoint getEndpoint()
 ```